David Coles – Occupational Therapist and Practitioner of Hand Therapy

 Laura Zahra – Occupational Therapist and Practitioner of Hand Therapy

-Laura graduated with a Bachelor of Occupational Therapy from University of Queensland in 2006.
-She has specialised in Hand Therapy since 2008.
+Laura graduated with a Bachelor of Occupational Therapy from the University of Queensland in 2006.
+She has worked and specialised in Hand Therapy for over 10 years.
+She joined Active Hand Therapy in 2011.

 She is a Full Member of the Australian Hand Therapy Association.
-Laura is trained in dry needling techniques and is extremely skilled in custom made thermoplastic splinting.
+Laura is trained in dry needling techniques and is an expert in custom made thermoplastic splinting.

 She finds it extremely satisfying to use her knowledge and skills as a Hand Therapist to help people return to optimal function and performance.

-Laura has a keen interest in all paediatric and musculoskeletal injuries including complex fracture management.
+Laura has a keen interest in all paediatric injuries and complex fracture management.

-Laura's other interests are being active with her pet dog, boating, art and sewing.
+Laura's other interests are being active with her pet dog, boating, sewing and hanging out with her young children.

 Edi Henderson – Senior Administration Officer